Mahdi-Etemad/seg4105_playground/README.md

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 License
-A short snippet describing the license (MIT, Apache, etc.)# seg4105_playground
+A short snippet describing the license (MIT, Apache, etc.)